Updated: December 2023

 Step 3: Generate text

-Once you’ve set your parameters, you can start generating text.
+Once you’ve set your guidelines, you can start generating text.
 ChatGPT will use your prompt and parameters to generate text that fits your specifications.
 You can continue generating text until you find something you’re happy with.

 ChatGPT Best Practices and Limitations: